godot-escoria/escoria-demo-game/docs/api/TurnToCommand.md

 When turning to the destination angle, animations are played if they're defined in animations. object must be player or interactive. degrees must be between [0, 360] or an error is reported.

+Set immediate to true to show directly switch to the direction and not show intermediate angles

 @STUB
 @ESC